-The Philips 279P1 is the best value 4K monitor with a USB-C input supporting substantial power delivery and DisplayPort Alternate Mode.
+The Philips 279P1 is one of the best value 4K monitors with a USB-C input supporting substantial power delivery and DisplayPort Alternate Mode.

 On top of that, it offers an IPS panel with vibrant colors and plenty of features, including integrated light sensors, an ergonomic stand, and rich connectivity options.

-The Philips Brilliance 279P1 is the most affordable 27″ 4K IPS monitor with a USB type C port that has enough power delivery to charge a laptop (65W) and transfer 4K video signal, audio, and data simultaneously – via just one USB-C cable!
+The Philips Brilliance 279P1 is one of the most affordable 27″ 4K IPS monitors with a USB type C port that has enough power delivery to charge a laptop (90W) and transfer 4K video signal, audio, and data simultaneously – via just one USB-C cable!

 Even though the main selling-point of the Philips 279P1 monitor is the full-featured USB-C connectivity, it’s actually quite a decent 4K monitor for the price.